-Additionally, it is an established matter of public law that the OEA no longer has jurisdiction over grievance appeals.37 Based on the above discussion, Employee has failed to proffer any credible evidence that would indicate that the RIF was improperly conducted and implemented.
-Employee's other ancillary arguments, as alleged herein, are best characterized as grievances and outside of the OEA's jurisdiction to adjudicate.
-That is not to say that Employee may not press his claims elsewhere, but rather that the OEA currently lacks the jurisdiction to hear Employee's other claims.
+I find that the preceding arguments are best characterized as grievances and are outside of the OEA's jurisdiction to adjudicate.
+That is not to say that Employee may not press her claims elsewhere, but rather that the OEA currently lacks the jurisdiction to hear Employee's other claims.